hannesgnann-hub/easyalias/README.md

 mac_src_app_store/
 ```

 It is intentionally separate from `mac_src/`.
-Before it can manage aliases, the user selects `.zshrc` once and macOS grants persistent access through a security-scoped bookmark.
+Before it can manage aliases, the user selects the Home folder once and macOS grants persistent access through a security-scoped bookmark.
+EasyAlias then works only with `.zshrc`, `.bash_profile`, and `.bashrc` inside that selected folder.

 Run the source checks: